davidstosik/pebble-accelerometer-test/README.md

  - timestamp of last acceleration data sample
  - period over which sample was collected
  - number of samples kept / total samples for current display (a sample is kept only if watch did not vibrate)
+ - current sample rate
- - acceleration on 3 axis X,Y, Z.
+ - acceleration on 3 axis X,Y, Z

+You can observe that `period == 1000 * total_samples / sample_rate`.

 Buttons: